Crews Log: Pacific Northwest 2026

 Students observing plankton under microscopes in the onboard lab.

-Last night was another highlight.
-We partnered with the Pacific Maritime Heritage Center for an evening focused on fisheries, science, and the working waterfront.
+We also partnered with the Pacific Maritime Heritage Center on Wednesday night for an evening focused on fisheries and science.
 More than 60 people gathered for music, food, the Nick Offerman-narrated short film The Western Flyer, and a panel discussion about cooperative fisheries research featuring scientists and fishermen.
 The Western Flyer sat just within sight of the theater throughout the evening — a fitting backdrop for conversations about the vessel’s long history of fishing and science.
-A special thanks to everyone who helped make the evening happen, including the panelists, Waldo Wakefield, Caren Braby, Al Pazar, and Dylan Heppell; the mazing musicians Karen & Steve Johnson, who made the evening so special; Local Ocean for the delicious food; the Lincoln County Historical Society and OSU for their partnership; and the volunteers, attendees, and supporters who contributed to such a meaningful gathering.
+A special thanks to everyone who helped make the evening happen, including the panelists, Waldo Wakefield (who also helped organize and support the evening), Caren Braby, Al Pazar, and Dylan Heppell; the amazing musicians Karen & Steve Johnson, who made the evening so special; Local Ocean for the delicious food; the Lincoln County Historical Society and OSU for their partnership; and the volunteers, attendees, and supporters who contributed to such a meaningful gathering.

 Event at the Pacific Marine Heritage Center, Wednesday, May 20th.